Overview: Competitive program open to all 12 year olds and stronger 11 and 10 year old players on a 60ft diamond

 - Game balls-The Home team is responsible for supplying 3 new game balls for each game.

-- Hit batsmen - A pitcher who hits two batters in one inning or three in one game shall be removed as a pitcher for the remainder of the game.
+- Hit batsmen - A pitcher who hits three batters in one game shall be removed as a pitcher for the remainder of the game.

 - Bunting - The slash bunt is prohibited